wiseby/wiseby.github.io/_posts/2021-01-22-Centiro_Week9.md

 ---
 layout: post
-title:  "Internship Week Nine"
+title: "Centiro Internship Week Nine"
 categories: [The Internship]
 ---

 This was going to be a week with a mixture of vacation, board-meetings and code-reviews.
 No day was the other like and it flew by with an incredible pase.

 Me and Johan focused on different parts of the application where I worked more with the frontend implementing the new API and Johan made further development and improvements on the backend.
 More confusion was added when exploring the depth of the database and additional attributes/references, no consistency in relationships at all!

 We learned that different collections have there weaknesses and strengths, when to use the other according to situation.
 Right now we are trying to make everything work, later we need to make some refactoring so operations are more efficient.
 The goal of refactoring is to make the code more readable, efficient and testable.
 I figured out that when you have the result that you want you could later refactor it and see if the result stay's the same.